zanminkian/git-validator/packages/fenge/README.md

 For more beat practices, please refer to [@fenge/tsconfig](https://www.npmjs.com/package/@fenge/tsconfig).

-#### Import typing patch
+#### Import type patch

 Add a [triple-slash-directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) `/// <reference types="fenge/types" />` at the top of the ts file that serves as the entry point for your application or package.
 This will make the entire project more type-safe.
-The built-in typing patch `fenge/types` re-exports from [@fenge/types](https://www.npmjs.com/package/@fenge/types).
+The built-in type patch `fenge/types` re-exports from [@fenge/types](https://www.npmjs.com/package/@fenge/types).

 Application/Package Entry Point (eg: `src/main.ts` or `src/app.ts`)